SciML/SciMLStyle/README.md

 should be caught at the start of the function to throw a domain specific error, for example "parameters and initial condition should be the same size".

+This contextualization should result in error messages that use terminology related to the user facing API (vs. referencing internal implementation details).
+Ideally, such error messages should not only describe the issue in language that will be familiar to the user but also include suggestions, where possible, of how to correct the issue.

 ### Subpackaging and interface packages is preferred over conditional modules via Requires.jl

 Requires.jl should be avoided at all costs.
 If an interface package exists, such as